mattiaTuri/Frontend-task/README.md

 |    linked     |                    boolean                     | Describes if the widget is linked to the public profile |
 | selectedColor | “white” - “black” - “blue” - “green” - “beige” | Describes the current color of the widget               |

-## Installation Guide Setup Instructions
+## Installation Guide and Setup Instructions

 #### Install all dependencies